kevSchmidt/clear-the-air/README.md

-# Exercise: reproduce a website with scss and make it fully responsive
+# Exercise: reproduce a website with scss and make it responsive.
 ## Model
 ![](./image/homepage.png)